 My life as a backpacker began in Prague.
 I arrived there two months into my trip.
 But those two months were spent staying with friends and driving across the US.
 It wasn’t spent in hostels or meeting travelers.
-Up until that time, my trip always felt like an extended vacation.
+Up until that time, my trip had always felt like an extended vacation.

-But all that would change in Prague.
+But all that changed in Prague.

 Prague was the first place I stayed in a hostel and had to make friends with strangers in dorms, navigate on my own (no one was there to meet me at the airport), figure out signs in a different language, and really get by as a traveler.
 It was the first place where I was truly a stranger in a different land.